top of page

 Smiling man in a light blue shirt with text on it, arms crossed.
 Bright orange background with a glowing effect.

 Now, I have a deep understanding of the extensive framework of health and safety regulations, including the Health and Safety at Work Act 1974.
-There are up to 100 additional regulations that shape our practices.
+There are up to 100 additional rules that shape our practices.
 My goal is to ensure these guidelines are followed and also internalised by everyone.

 What many fail to recognise is that exceeding legal requirements is vital for cultivating a safety culture.
 This culture involves each employee acknowledging the risks of unsafe behaviours.
 For instance, companies with strong safety cultures experience up to 70% fewer injuries.
 If we can address harmful actions proactively, we can significantly increase the chance of everyone returning home safely each night.